-Climb up to the second floor of this 80-year-old heritage shophouse and enter Emerald Cty.
-The gorgeous green marble long bar is lit by the glow radiating through the stained glass.
-Behind it, bartenders dressed in bow ties and bermudas are shaking up classic cocktails crafted with Asian ingredients.
+Climb up to the second floor of this 80-year-old heritage shophouse and enter Emerald City.
+The alluring green marble long bar is lit by the glow radiating through the stained glass.
+Behind it, bartenders dressed in tailored suits with bow ties and – you won't believe it – bermudas too.
+And here they are, shaking up classic cocktails crafted with Asian ingredients.